Tech-at-DU/d3-tutorial/17-Maps/readme.md

 .rotate([0, 90])
 ```

-Here you rotated the globe 90 on the horzontal axis.
+Here you rotated the globe 90 on the horizontal axis.

 You can also set the scale of the map.
 Try this: